|Goal||Implementing a large matrix-matrix multiplication on FPGA|

 |Credit||This work has been done under the ENPOWER project (funded by EPSRC) at the University of Bristol.|

-Matrix multiplication is one of the operators that has a wide range of applications in image processing, scientific computing, simulation, robotics, and so on.
-Therefore, providing a fast speed implementation using CPU, GPU, or FPGA has always been a challenge.
+Matrix multiplication is one of the operators that have a wide range of applications in image processing, scientific computing, simulation, robotics, and so on.
+Therefore, providing a fast speed implementation using CPU, GPU or FPGA has always been a challenge.

 Here, I briefly explain how to implement this operator on FPGA.